WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod07/0701-Secure AD DS.md

 33. In the **Event Properties – Event 4728, Microsoft Windows security auditing** dialog box, you get the message “A member was added to a security-enabled global group.”

-    > You can see that Contoso\\Administrator invoked the change and that Contoso\\Tonnie was added to the Contoso\\Domain Admins group.
+    > You'll observe that Contoso\\Administrator invoked the change and that Contoso\\Tonnie was added to the Contoso\\Domain Admins group.

-34. In **Event Viewer**, in the **Windows Logs\\Security Log** node, search for the two most recent **Event IDs** **5136**, then open the older of the two events.
+34. In **Event Viewer**, in the **Windows Logs\\Security Log** node, search for the two most recent **Event IDs** **5136**, and then open the older of the two events.

-35. In the **Event Properties – Event 5136, Microsoft Windows security auditing** dialog box, you will see the following message: “A directory service object was modified.”
+35. In the **Event Properties – Event 5136, Microsoft Windows security auditing** dialog box, you will observe the following message: “A directory service object was modified.”

-    > You can see that Contoso\\Administrator has modified the user object **cn=Billie Vester**, and then deleted the **Seattle** value.
+    > You'll observe that Contoso\\Administrator has modified the user object **cn=Billie Vester** and deleted the **Seattle** value.
 On the right side of the dialog box, select the Up Arrow to move to the next event.
     >
     > **Note:** In the **Event Properties** details page, notice that Contoso\\Administrator modified Billie Vester and added the **Birmingham** value.

 36. Close all open windows except for **Server Manager**.

-**Results:** After this exercise, you will have identified and configured the security policies for Contoso.
+**Results:** After this exercise, you'll have identified and configured the security policies for Contoso.

 ## Exercise 2: Deploying and configuring an RODC

 ### Scenario

-In this exercise, you will configure the server **LON-SVR1** as an RODC in the branch office.
+In this exercise, you'll configure the server **LON-SVR1** as an RODC in the branch office.
 To avoid travel costs, you decide to do the conversion remotely, working with a desktop-support technician and the branch’s only IT staff member.
 This user already has installed a Windows Server named **LON-SVR1**.
-You will stage a delegated installation of an RODC so that this administrative user can complete the installation.
-After the deployment is complete, you will configure a domain-wide password replication policy and the password replication policy specific to **LON-SVR1**.
+You'll stage a delegated installation of an RODC so that this administrative user can complete the installation.
+After the deployment is complete, you'll configure a domain-wide password replication policy and the password replication policy specific to **LON-SVR1**.

 The main tasks for this exercise are as follows: